Swarm-IITKgp/swarm_simulator/README.md

 To get started :
 -> Clone the repo as :
-  git clone https://github.com/Swarm-IITKgp/swarm-gazebo-simulator.git swarm_simulator
+  git clone https://github.com/Swarm-IITKgp/swarm_simulator.git swarm_simulator

 -> Make sure $GAZEBO_MODEL_PATH is set in ~/.bashrc or set it to the location it is.

 -> To launch the world file :
-  roslaunch swarm_simulator swarm.launch
+ $ roslaunch swarm_simulator swarm.launch

--> To run the code in cpp file : rosrun swarm_simulator swarm_simulator
+-> To run the code in cpp file :
+ $ rosrun swarm_simulator swarm_simulator_node

+To check the published obstacle list : <br />
+ $ rostopic echo /obstacleList